• Skip to main content

 LS, LT, and LTZ all represent different trim levels on Chevy and GMC trucks.
 Trim levels reflect the engine, interior, electronic, and other exterior design features that a specific truck model has.
 Chevy is known for having an extensive line of trim levels that can vary from year to year and truck to truck.

-Outside of differing standard features, different trim levels have different associated options or packages that are available on top of the trim level.
-Do you have to have leather seats in your truck?
+Different trim levels have varying standard options and packages that are available on top of the base equipment included for each trim level.
+Do you want to have leather seats in your truck?
 Sorry, you can’t buy the cheapest trim level and add leather seats to it.
 If you want leather seats you need to buy a higher level trim that either has leather seats as a standard option, or has it available for upgrade.

 LS = Luxury Sport